catconqs/NASA-APOD/README.md

 # NASA-APOD

-Using HTML, CSS and JS to call NASA's Astronomy Photo of the Day API
+Using HTML, CSS and JS to call NASA's Astronomy Picture of the Day API

 ## Set up instructions